Getting And Using Credit After Bankruptcy

 1. Make sure the credit limit is very low.
-You just received a discharge and do not want to get over you head in debt again.
-If the credit limit is very high, you maybe tempted to make charges in amounts that will be very difficult to repay.
+You just received a discharge and do not want to get over your head in debt again.
+If the credit limit is very high, you may be tempted to make charges in amounts that will be very difficult to repay.

 2. Make sure the interest rate is very low.
 You may be getting several solicitations both by mail and even by telephone asking you to apply for new credit.
 Ask what the interest rate on the credit will be.
 Do not be fooled by a low rate that will only apply for the first few months, this is what is called a “teaser” rate.
 If the rate is very low for the first few months, find out how much it will increase after the teaser rate expires.
 Choose the company that offers the lowest long term rate.

 3. Find out what other charges besides interest are allowed.
 If you do not pay on time, the lender will charge you a late fee, find out how much it is.
 Also, there may be penalty fees for going over y our credit limit, find out how much those are.
 There may be additional finance charges or other types of fees the lender can tack on to your bill, find out what they are and how much each charge will cost you.

 4. Find out about the grace period.
 You want to make sure that you are given enough time from the date that you receive the monthly bill to make the payment.
 If the grace period is only 15 days, you may get a bill and the payment is due the next day.
 If you send the payment by mail it may not get there in time to avoid the imposition of a late fee.
 You want to select a company that gives you at least two weeks from the time the bill arrives before the payment is due.